james-aguirre/james-aguirre/README.md

 You can always find new ways to better yourself as a programmer, whether its writing clean code, applying new technologies or finding creative solutions to challenging problems.
 When I'm not writing code or studying I enjoy lifting weights and spending time with friends and family.

 - 📖 Currently studying -  Tailwind, NextJS, TypeScript
-- ⌨️ Currently working on - MyAI, a fullstack web applications where users can generate AI built images via prompt, and share them with each other
+- ⌨️ Currently working on - Currently rebuilding AnimeList in nextjs13
 - 🌎 Always open to new opportunities!

 ### 📬 How to reach me